-Credit Scores — FICO Score, VantageScore, Scoring Models
+Credit Scores — FICO Score, VantageScore, Other Scoring Models

-Knowing your credit score is vital if you are going to apply for a home or car loan or a credit card.
-The lower your score, the more you are going to pay in interest, if you can even get a loan in the first place.
+Understanding your credit score is vital if you are going to apply for a home or car loan, personal loan, or a credit card.
+Credit scores are also used by landlords, car insurance companies, utility companies, and cell phone companies.
+The lower your score, the more you are going to pay in interest, insurance rate, or deposit, if you can even get approved in the first place.

 How to Get Your Credit Score

 Best Places to Get Your Credit Scores (and Reports) — You need to know your credit score before you start your credit repair efforts, and after.
 Check out this listing of recommended sources, not only for your credit score, but also for your credit report.

 How Credit Monitoring Services Work — Signing up for a credit monitoring service can be an easy and convenient way to keep an eye on your credit score and report.
 But is it really necessary?
 Weigh the pros and cons.

 CFPB's Free Credit Score Initiative — The Consumer Financial Protection Bureau encourages credit card companies to give consumers a free monthly credit score with their credit card statements.
 Get the facts about this inititative.